 In 2006, NaVon and Maureen (who also loves music) attended a barbershop show put on by the Tacoma Chapter.
 Featured on the show were both “The Most Happy Fellows” and “The South Sounders”.
 In NaVon’s words: “They were a blast.”
 Equally impressed with the art form, Maureen surreptitiously submitted NaVon’s name in the contact box on the way out.

-In the intervening time, NaVon has sung in several just-for-fun quartets to include "The Guys" with Glenn Barnhart, Jerry McCarthy, and Bill Thurman; also in the Tacoma Chapter with Bob Collins, Dick Latimer and Walt Paulsen; then competed with Don Rose, Bill Dergan, and Murray Urquhart in a quartet named “Rude Awakenings” at division contest in 2011; after that sang lead in the 2014 Division II quartet "Four In the Sound" with Len Wermes, Don Rose, and Ron Mahan; currently NaVon is back on bass in the 2015 Division II quartet "Vocal Motion" with Bill Dergan, Frank Bell, and Phil Bergh.
+In the intervening time, NaVon has sung in several just-for-fun quartets to include: Tacoma Chapter with Bob Collins, Dick Latimer and Walt Paulsen; then competed with Don Rose, Bill Dergan, and Murray Urquhart in a quartet named “Rude Awakenings” at division contest in 2011; after that sang lead in the 2014 Division II quartet "Four In the Sound" with Len Wermes, Don Rose, and Ron Mahan; NaVon sang bass in the 2015 Division II quartet "Vocal Motion" with Bill Dergan, Frank Bell, and Phil Bergh and in 2016 with Carl Gysler, Doug Gonzales, and Jim Burbidge "Just Because"; 2017 DIV II sang with his brother Nathan Rickertsen, nephew Noah Rickertsen, and tenor extraodinarie Ken Potter.